GARP Services, LLC

 GARP LITE SUMP Advantages

-Basically any well that has gas separation issues, solids issues, or has the pump installed high to the reservoir
+Any rod pumped well that has issues with gas separation, solids, reservoir sensitivity or has the pump installed high to the reservoir

 GARP contains two main methods which significantly increases the capacity of down-hole gas separation and also raise liquids from below the pump to above the pump.